 What is the level of fitness required for this combined trek?

-The combined Huchuy Qosqo and Short Inca Trail is moderately challenging, with steep ascents, descents, and high-altitude conditions.
-It is recommended that trekkers have a good level of physical fitness and some prior experience with high-altitude trekking.
-Make sure to spend a few days acclimatizing in Cusco before starting the trek.
+The combined Huchuy Qosqo and Short Inca Trail is moderately challenging, with steep ascents and descents and high-altitude conditions.
+Trekkers should have a good level of physical fitness and some prior experience with high-altitude trekking.
+Before starting the trek, make sure to spend a few days acclimatizing in Cusco.

 Do I need to arrange my own camping equipment and food?